Jdaslepre/RSDK-Library/README.md

 ## RSDK-Library

-RSDK-Library is a collection of WebAssembly ports of RSDK Engine Decompilations.
+RSDK-Library is a collection of WebAssembly ports of the RSDK Decompilations, by [RSDKModding.](https://github.com/RSDKModding)

 ## How to use

+**Installing the site as a PWA (Progressive Web App)**

 **Starting engines**

 TODO: Write something about the home page.

 The engines can also be accessed directly, via https://jdsle.github.io/RSDK/v{version}. for example, https://jdsle.github.io/RSDK/v5U

 > [!IMPORTANT]
 > Don't forget about the files!
 RSDK-Library does not provide any game assets, so ensure that the engine has the necessary files required to start. (eg, Data.rsdk, Game.wasm)

 **File Manager**